Commodore 386SX-LT Laptop

-I also successfully installed Windows 3.00a, however attempting to start it in standard mode failed due to low memory, obviously due to low memory:
+I also successfully installed Windows 3.00a, however attempting to start it in standard mode failed due to low memory:

 Something to take note here is that if you see 100% of your extended memory being used despite no applications running, check your SMARTDRV configuration.
 SMARTDRV defaults to using all available extended memory for disk cache, unless configured otherwise.
 I wasted one whole afternoon figuring out why.